Yoga Poses

 When you are in full wheel, your entire front body is open.
 Your shoulders and chest are creating space for the heart to open, your hips are expanding to create space for your sacral chakra to open, and even your throat and neck are relatively open with your head back, making space for the throat chakra.

-This openness allows all seven chakras to be open, and your entire body to feel alive from your big toe up to the crown of your head.
-Most backbends do allow chakra openings because the chest is fully exposed, but Full Wheel is one of few backbends that activates the entire chakra system.
+This openness allows all seven chakras to be open, and your entire body to feel alive, from your big toe up to the crown of your head.
+Most backbends do allow chakra openings because the chest is fully exposed, but Full Wheel is one of the few backbends that activates the entire chakra system.

 Completing your practice with yoga backbends